chillibasket/processing-grapher/README.md

 ## Usage
 1. Download and install the Processing IDE from [https://processing.org/](https://processing.org/).
 1. Clone/download all files in this repository.
-1. Open "ProcessingGrapher.pde" in the Processing editor.
+1. Open `ProcessingGrapher.pde` in the Processing editor.
-1. To change the size/scaling of all text and buttons, you can change the "uimult" multiplier on line 29.
+1. To change the size/scaling of all text and buttons, you can change the `uimult` multiplier on line 29.
 1. To connect to an Arduino:
 	1. Ensure Arduino is plugged into your computer
 	1. Go to the "Serial" or "Live Graph" tab of the program
-	1. In the right-hand sidebar, press on "Port: None" button
+	1. In the right-hand sidebar, press on `Port: None` button
-	1. A pop-up, listing all available ports should appear.
+	1. A list of all available ports should appear.
 Type in the number corresponding to the port you want to connect to
-	1. Press on the "Baud: 115200" button and insert the baud rate of the serial connection
+	1. Press on the `Baud: 9600` button and insert the baud rate of the serial connection
-	1. Finally, click on the "Connect" button to initiate the connection with the Arduino.
+	1. Finally, click on the `Connect` button to initiate the connection with the Arduino.
 1. To plot real-time data received from the Arduino:
 	1. Make sure that the data consists of numbers being separated by a comma
-	1. For example the message "12,25,16" could be sent using Arduino code:
+	1. For example the message `12,25,16` could be sent using Arduino code:
 	```cpp
 	Serial.print(dataPoint1); Serial.print(",");
 	Serial.print(dataPoint2); Serial.print(",");